 Transportation Procurement - SB 1290 by Sen. Altman and HB 973 by Rep. Wood would require the Dept. of Management Services to implement rules for the procurement of transportation services for potential vendors.
 Vendors would be required to disclose how its service would reduce pollutants including the reduction of regulated pollutants from mobile and stationary sources, probably including power plants.
+SB 1290 by Sen. Altman passed out of its first committee with an amendment that would limit the bill to transportation services.

 Aquatic Preserves - SB 1094 by Sen. Dean and HB 1123 by Rep. Porter would create a Nature Coast Aquatic Preserve in designated areas of Pasco, Hernando, and Citrus counties.
 Only minimum dredging and spoiling of submerged lands would be authorized for preservation, and drilling wells would be prohibited in most cases.
-These new regulations appear to be additional restrictions to the Power Plant Siting Act.
-SB 1094 passed out of its first committee.
+These new regulations appear to be additional restrictions to the

+Power Plant Siting Act.
+SB 1094 has one committee stop remaining and HB 1123 passed out of its first committee.